-The most recent applicable prospectus of the Company is dated 16 June 2023 (the "Prospectus") and the most recent supplement to the Protected Cells is dated 16 June 2023 (the "Supplement").
+The most recent applicable prospectus of the Company is dated 1 January 2024 (the "Prospectus") and the most recent supplement to the Protected Cells is dated 16 June 2023.

-2. Significant accounting policies
+2. Material accounting policies

 a) Basis of preparation

 The aggregated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS"), issued by the International Accounting Standards Board ("IASB").
 The aggregated financial statements have been prepared on an historical cost basis except for financial assets and liabilities at fair value through profit or loss that have been measured based on fair value.